ashish-h1080/modular-power-supply-v1/README.md

-# Modular Power Supply with Pulse Generator
+# Modular Power Supply - V1

 ## Overview
 This modular power supply circuit provides selectable fixed and adjustable voltage outputs using LM2596 regulators.
 It integrates a 555 timer-based pulse generator and supports multiple operational modes via switchable configurations.
 The design includes high-side switching for improved isolation and safety.